Position

 • High school diploma or equivalent required.

-• Basic understanding of carpentry tools and techniques.
+• Basic understanding of woodworking tools and safety practices.

 Is becoming a Carpenter Helper a good career path?